Cybersecurity is a Shared Responsibility

 The threat of cyberattacks may leave you feeling concerned or vulnerable, but there are many steps organizations can—and should—take to keep data, customers, and employees safe.
 Here are the top five cybersecurity best practices for better data security.

-1. Protect and manage passwords
+1. Protect and manage passwords: your first line of defense

 2. Conduct routine employee security training